majdros/desktop_ros2_ws/src/my_robot_control/README.md

 ### Activation and Reset
 - **Keyboard**:
-  - Press `space` to activate the emergency stop.
+  - Press `insert` to activate the emergency stop.
-  - Press `insert` to reset the emergency stop.
+  - Press `delete` to reset the emergency stop.
 - **Joystick**:
   - Button 6 (BACK) activates the emergency stop.
   - Button 7 (START) resets the emergency stop.